pratyusha-v/recipelab_01/README.md

 **Purpose:**
 RecipeLab is a focused workspace for recipe developers to document, test, and refine their creations through structured iterations.
-The app is designed as a **clean, text-first environment** where users can record details, compare versions, and identify their “main” recipe — without distractions.
+The desktop app is designed as a **clean, text-first environment** where users can record details, compare versions, and identify their “main” recipe — without distractions.

 ---